bennycode/conventionalscripts.org/src/pages/index.md

 ### Shorthand Helpers

-To execute all types of a certain category, popular packages like [Prettier](https://prettier.io/) use shorthand helpers like [npm-run-all](https://www.npmjs.com/package/npm-run-all) ([source](https://github.com/prettier/prettier/blob/2.8.8/package.json#L155)).
+To execute all subtypes of a certain category, popular packages like [Prettier](https://prettier.io/) use shorthand helpers like [npm-run-all](https://www.npmjs.com/package/npm-run-all) ([source](https://github.com/prettier/prettier/blob/2.8.8/package.json#L155)).
 With helpers like these, the maintenance becomes significantly easier, as wildcards can be employed.
-This eliminates the need to update the **category** every time new **types** are added to the scripts section.
+This eliminates the need to update the **category** every time new **subtypes** are added to the scripts section.

 **Example:**